 - Test the Working: Now, you should test the showerhead for leaks.
 If there are no leaks, the issue has been resolved.

 If you’re still experiencing leaks, the issue may be caused by a worn-out washer or a faulty valve.
-For such circumstances, replacing the washer or valve or calling a professional plumber for assistance is necessary.
+Replacing the washer or valve or calling a professional plumber for assistance is necessary for such circumstances.

 Fixing a Showerhead with a Clogged Aerator: